earthly/website/blog/_posts/2021-05-05-docker-networking.md

 ```
 ### Creating a Network

 You can use `docker network create mynetwork` to create a Docker network.
-Here, we’ve created a network named `mynetwork`.
+Here, we've created a network named `mynetwork`.
 Let's run `docker network ls` to verify that the network is created successfully.

 ```shell
 $ docker network ls